 We researched and reviewed all the top CRM providers and found that Freshsales Suite is the simplest CRM to use.
 It scored much higher for usability than any other provider we tested, thanks to an incredibly easy-to-follow setup process and a wide range of useful features that don't take long to master.

 However, it's not the only CRM system out there that's a breeze to get to grips with – Zoho CRM also scored very highly for usability.
-So, we've selected the easiest five and reviewed them in detail in this article.
+Based on first-hand testing, we've selected the easiest five CRMs to use, and reviewed them in detail in this article.
 On the page, you'll find:

 About Our Research